 (a) Secondary reporting - geographical segments

 The Group operates in the geographical segments of Fiji and Papua New Guinea.
+Management has assessed that the Papua New Guinea segment is not a reportable segment.
 The subsidiary in New Zealand was not operational during the year.